-As the rate implicit in the lease is not usually available, the Company used an incremental borrowing rate based on the information available at the adoption date of the new Leases standard in determining the present value of lease payments for existing leases.
+As the rate implicit in the lease is not usually available, the Company used an incremental borrowing rate based on the information available at the adoption of ASC 842 in determining the present value of lease payments for existing leases.
 The Company has elected to use a portfolio approach for the incremental borrowing rate, applying corporate bond rates to the leases.
 The Company calculated the appropriate rates with reference to the lease term and lease currency.
-The Company uses information available at the lease commencement date to determine the discount rate for any new leases.
+The Company uses information available at the lease commencement date to determine the incremental borrowing rate for any new leases.

-As of March 31, 2024, the Company did not have any leases that have not yet commenced but that create significant rights and obligations.
+As of June 30, 2024, the Company did not have any leases that have not yet commenced but that create significant rights and obligations.